amanrai31/jsDOM/README.md

 </html>
 ```

-- Qestion => Add a button with name "Click", background color should be red and append this button at the starting of body.
+- Question => Add a button with name "Click", background color should be red and append this button at the starting of body.

 ```html
 let btn = document.createElement("button");